subugoe/rdd-technical-reference/rdd-technical-reference.md

 We are using GIT in RDD!
 Nothing else!
 How it works, please see <https://git-scm.com/doc>.

 We recommend to use Gitflow Workflow: <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>, Cheat Sheet: <https://danielkummer.github.io/git-flow-cheatsheet>), if possible on server side: use protection of the develop and master branches.
+All specific branches working on an issue descibed in a bug tracker may utilize the following naming scheme: `[track]/#[ISSUENUMBER]-[KEYWORD]`, e.g. `bugfix/#12-flux-capacitor`.

 A github workflow used in DARIAH-DE and related services is described in the DARIAH-DE Wiki: <https://wiki.de.dariah.eu/display/DARIAH3/DARIAH-DE+Release+Management#DARIAH-DEReleaseManagement-Beispielmitdevelop-undmaster-Branch(Gitflow)>